brendan-rius/brendan-rius.github.io/_posts/2014-12-26-optimization-beauty-compilers.markdown

 {% endhighlight %}

 Here, `int_data` and `char_data` share the same location in memory, and thus the same address.
-This way, is the int is 4 bytes long (which is typically the case on all modern computers), you can access the n-th byte of the int with `char_data[n]`.
+This way, if the int is 4 bytes long (which is typically the case on all modern computers), you can access the n-th byte of the int with `char_data[n]`.